C reference code for optimized SIMD kernels (nbnxnk4xN_SIMD_2xNN and nbnxnk4xN_SIMD_4xN)

 Also changed the AVX256 double precision nbfp_stride from 4 to 2.

-#1 Updated by Szilárd Páll about 4 years ago
+#1 Updated by Szilárd Páll over 4 years ago

 - Assignee deleted (

 - Target version changed from 4.6.1 to 4.6.2

 Not blocker for 4.6.1, bumped to 4.6.2 and removed myself as assignee because it's not my turf. :)